tecbeast42/inject-vue-components-webpack-plugin/README.md

 [![npm](https://img.shields.io/npm/dt/vue-components-autodetect-webpack.svg)](https://www.npmjs.com/package/vue-components-autodetect-webpack)

-# Vue components Webpack plugin
+# Vue components autodetect Webpack loader

 Inject Vue components into your webpack bundle based on folder structure and filename.
 So you save a file to edit for every new component.